tramitit/guides/en/poland/taxi_license.md

 categories:
 - Poland
 date: '2024-06-07'
-description: Learn the steps to obtain a Taxi License including exams, documents, and providers.
-Ideal for those wanting to drive taxis in Poland, locals, and foreigners.
+description: Learn how to get a taxi license in Poland, including required documents, the application procedure, and essential tips for local and foreign drivers.
 draft: false
-meta_title: 'How to Get a Taxi License in Poland: Process & Requirements'
+meta_title: How to Obtain a Taxi License in Poland - Step-by-Step Guide
-title: 'How to Get a Taxi License in Poland: Process & Requirements'
+title: How to Obtain a Taxi License in Poland - Step-by-Step Guide
 translationKey: poland-taxi_license
 ---

 ## Description
 ### What is it?